 El Lago Mexican Foods Inc. will be relocating from the current location on 1700 East Fourth Street to a new 24,000-square-foot space in Pflugerville on the corner of SH 130 and Pecan Street.
-The company has called the East Austin location home for 60 years, but the Austin suburb is providing more economic and location incentives to Texas’ largest distributor of tortillas and chips.
+The company has called the East Austin location home for nearly 50 years, but the Austin suburb is providing more economic and location incentives to Texas’ largest distributor of tortillas and chips.

 The announcement came from the Pflugerville Community Development Corporation, and it appears that there were several reasons that Pflugerville was chosen by El Lago, but location played a key factor.

 According to the PCDC, owners felt that the current East Austin location was being encroached on by residential developments.
 El Lago is just down the street from Plaza Saltillo, a major tract of city-owned land tagged for development in the near future.